 When you first notice the brilliant yellow and black colors of a small bird at one of your feeders in your yard, all you can do is admire it.
-However, when you learn that the bird is an Evening Grosbeak, you’ll know that a simple tube feeder with Black-oil Sunflower seeds will keep him coming back.
-Identifying the birds that frequent your yard can make you a better host by being able to know what type of feeders and foods they like best.
+However, when you learn that the bird is an Evening Grosbeak, you’ll know that a simple tube feeder with black-oil sunflower seeds will keep that grosbeak coming back.
+Identifying the birds that visit your yard can make you a better host.
+By knowing their habits and preferences, you will be able to offer them the feeders and foods they like best.

-A bird guide or field guide is a logical place to start when you want to identify your mystery bird.
+A bird guide or field guide is a logical place to start when you want to identify a mystery bird.
 Additionally, there are a number of websites you can visit to help you learn the species of birds you’ve been viewing.
-Birdfeeders.com Wild Bird Library is a great place to start for a quick reference on your common backyard visitors.
+Birdfeeders.com Wild Bird Library is a great place to start for a quick reference on the most common backyard visitors.

 Compare the bird you’ve spotted to birds you know already.
 Is this bird larger or smaller than a robin or a sparrow?
 This may help you decide between similar species.